Mo-Khalifa96/Forex-Trading-Bot/README.md

  - **Checks if the forex market is open** <br>
  - **Connects to metatrader5 terminal and logs in to personal account** <br>
  - **Checks if the internet is connected** <br>
- - **Iterates over forex pairs and collects candlesticks with open, high, low, close prices for a given pair** <br>
+ - **Iterates over forex pairs and collects candlesticks with open, high, low, and close prices for a given pair** <br>
  - **Applies the strategy or indicator to analyze the pair's candlesticks and identify its market trends** <br>
  - **Specifies the buy and sell conditions based on the indicator's analysis** <br>
  - **Executes a buy or sell order if the conditions are met** <br><br>